 Closed-Loop Corrective Action

-The EtQ Food Safety Management System for HACCP, ISO 22000, SQF, BRC, and IFS compliance is pre-configured to initiate various post-CAPA processes, including electronic distribution of corrective action results, Document Control and Employee Training.
+EtQ's Quality Management System for HACCP/HARPC, ISO 22000, SQF, BRC, and IFS compliance is pre-configured to initiate various post-CAPA processes, including electronic distribution of corrective action results, document control and employee training.

 For food safety management, the ability to mitigate risk within your processes is critical to compliance.
 Using EtQ's Reliance HACCP software solution, you can map out your food safety process and build controls and risk mitigation at each step.
 For any process that is a critical control point, you can automatically link the HACCP Software solution plans to corrective action or other adverse event management.